· Copyrights on all our photographic material ·

 Happy New Year.

 I enjoyed very much birding with you in Puerto Rico.
-My first morning at El Portal was a perfect introduction to the Island's birds, and
+My first morning at El Portal was a perfect

-the Christmas count in Maricao was fun.
-I so enjoyed getting to know such a good and fun group of PR birders.
-The yellow shouldered
+introduction to the Island's birds, and the Christmas count in Maricao was fun.
+I so enjoyed getting to know

-blackbird was the perfect ending to my trip.
+trip.
 Thank you so much.

 I wish you the very best getting a full-blow birding guide service established in Puerto Rico.
-It would provide many great moments for
+It would

 Best,